 Multiple search criteria MAY be included in a lookup.
 All included criteria MUST match for a link to be returned.
-The Resource Directory MUST support matching with multiple search criteria.
+The RD MUST support matching with multiple search criteria.

-A link matches a search criterion if it has an attribute of the same name and the same value, allowing for a trailing "" wildcard operator as in Section 4.1 of [RFC6690].
-Attributes that are defined as "link-type" match if the search value matches any of their values (see Section 4.1 of [RFC6690]; e.g. "?if=core.s" matches ";if="abc core.s";").
+A link matches a search criterion if it has an attribute of the same name and the same value, allowing for a trailing "\" wildcard operator as in Section 4.1 of [RFC6690].
+Attributes that are defined as "link-type" match if the search value matches any of their values (see Section 4.1 of [RFC6690]; e.g. ?if=core.s matches ;if="abc core.s";).
 A resource link also matches a search criterion if its endpoint would match the criterion, and vice versa, an endpoint link matches a search criterion if any of its resource links matches it.

-Note that "href" is a valid search criterion and matches target references.
+Note that href is a valid search criterion and matches target references.
 Like all search criteria, on a resource lookup it can match the target reference of the resource link itself, but also the registration resource of the endpoint that registered it.
 Queries for resource link targets MUST be in URI form (i.e. not relative references) and are matched against a resolved link target.
 Queries for endpoints SHOULD be expressed in path-absolute form if possible and MUST be expressed in URI form otherwise; the RD SHOULD recognize either.
+The anchor attribute is usable for resource lookups, and, if queried, MUST be for in URI form as well.